scope-ink/docs/content/starting-with-scope/1-logging-in-to-scope.md

 ## 1. Login with GitHub

-Press the button *Log in with GitHub*
+Press the button *Sign in with GitHub*

 ![Log in with GitHub] (https://user-images.githubusercontent.com/48650098/81047585-0577fe80-8ebb-11ea-8a3c-1d826ad31033.png)